-- 6.01 The Employer will recognize the following: - (a) Two (2) Union Representatives.
+- 6.01 The Employer will recognize the following: - (a) Up to two (2) Union Representatives.
 Upon mutual agreement of the parties, the number may be altered from time to time.

 Where a Union Representative commences on an extended leave of absence, the Union will endeavour to find a temporary replacement for the Union Representative from within the Home.